prashant-rj48/Pulse-Width-Modulation-PWM-/README.md

 ***

 # PWM Concept
+## IC 555
-## The IC 555 generates high-frequency ON/OFF pulses by charging and discharging a capacitor through diodes and a potentiometer.
+The IC 555 generates high-frequency ON/OFF pulses by charging and discharging a capacitor through diodes and a potentiometer.

 Higher ON time → higher average output power
 Lower ON time → lower average output power